Is our vacuum global in a 331 model with three triplets?: Conclusions

 \section{Conclusions}

-We find, in the economical 331 model with a $\mathbb{Z}_{2}$ symmetry and a trilinear $\mathbb{Z}_{2}$-breaking soft term, all the possible extrema of the scalar potential, and study conditions for the electroweak vacuum to be global.
+We find, in the three-triplet 331 model with a $\mathbb{Z}_{2}$ symmetry and a trilinear $\mathbb{Z}_{2}$-breaking soft term, all the possible extrema of the scalar potential, and study conditions for the electroweak vacuum to be global.
 To our knowledge, we are the first to study the full vacuum structure of this potential.
-This is relevant for phenomenology because in regions of parameter space that are otherwise allowed, our vacuum may turn out to unstable.
+This is relevant for phenomenology because in regions of parameter space that are otherwise allowed, our vacuum may turn out to be unstable.
 When our vacuum is not global, we also calculate the tunnelling rate, to see where it is metastable.

 Finding the extrema of the scalar potential is simpler in the orbit space as it exchanges a large number of real field degrees of freedom for a smaller space of gauge invariants albeit with a non-trivial shape.
 We determine the shape of the orbit space by the $P$-matrix method.
 The orbit space, pictured in figure~\ref{fig:orbit:space}, finds a simple geometrical interpretation.
 It is then straightforward to find all the potential extrema, listed in table~\ref{tab:field:configurations} together with corresponding minimal field configurations.
+We also find a basis-invariant condition for a vacuum to be neutral.

-Of course, the potential has to be bounded from below, for which we present the full necessary and sufficient conditions, completing the conditions given in Ref.~\cite{Sanchez-Vega:2018qje}.
+Of course, the potential has to be bounded from below, for which we present the full necessary and sufficient conditions, completing the conditions given in ref.~\cite{Sanchez-Vega:2018qje}.
 Other main constraints are given by perturbative unitarity.

-We consider in detail a typical parameter space in the limit of large $v_{\chi} \approx f$ and all heavy masses, except one, equal to a common $M_{331}$ mass scale.
+We consider in detail a typical parameter space in the limit of large $v_{\chi} \approx f$ and all heavy masses, except one, equal to a common $m_{331}$ mass scale.
 The bounds from unitarity, boundedness-from-below and (meta)stability are shown in figures~\ref{fig:param:space:1} and \ref{fig:param:space:2}.
 We find that the electroweak vacuum may not be global if the mixing of the $\eta$ and $\rho$ triplets with the triplet $\chi$ is non-zero.
 The stability condition can strongly constrain available parameter space as seen from figure~\ref{fig:param:space:2}.
 A large part of the parameter space where the electroweak vacuum is not global is, however, still metastable.
 On the other hand, in the part of the typical parameter space where this mixing is negligible, the model is unitary, the potential bounded from below and the electroweak vacuum is global.

 The ancillary Wolfram Mathematica notebook contains constraints from perturbative unitarity, boundedness from below, vacuum stability, and the parametrisation of the couplings.

 The orbit space analysis could be extended to the gauge and fermion sector.
 The masses of gauge bosons and fermions can also be expressed via orbit variables so as to give everything in the same formalism.
 The same orbit space could also be used to find minima of the potential without the $\mathbb{Z}_{2}$ symmetry.